thanushgowdagv/thanushgowdagv/README.md

 ## 👋 About Me

-I’m *Thanush Gowda G V*, an Electronics and Communication Engineering student (ECE @ BIT, Bengaluru) passionate about electronics, PCB design, and programming.
+I’m *Thanush Gowda G V*<br>, an Electronics and Communication Engineering student (ECE @ BIT, Bengaluru) passionate about electronics, PCB design, and programming.
 I love creating projects that combine hardware and software, and I’m always eager to explore new technologies.

 ---